linwoodc3/TwitterSnake/README.md

   5. Your AWS CLI is now configured!

 #### Install git on your EC2 Insance
   With AWS CLI configured, and EC2 ready to go, you need to clone this repository to your instance.
-First, inside your prompt type:
+But first, we need *git* on our instance.
+We follow the [steps from this page](https://www.digitalocean.com/community/tutorials/how-to-install-git-on-ubuntu-14-04):
   ```python
   sudo apt-get update
   # Wait for this process to finish